dhilipsiva/dhilipsiva.com/_posts/2015-01-26-architecture-at-appknox.md

 **Dynamic Scanning**: This is platform-specific.
 Each Android dynamic scanner is a On-Demand Compute instance that has android emulator (With SDKs) and a script that captures data.
 This emulator is shown on a canvas in the browser for user to interact.
 Each iOS scanner is in a managed Mac-Mini farm that has scripts and simulators supporting the iOS platform.

-### Data Layer

-Our data layer consists of MySQL (Google Cloud SQL)/ RabbitMQ and Redis.
-I guess we don't need to explain what does what.

 ### Reasons for choosing the stack